SadRobotChannel/af/airdrops.md

 ---
 layout: page
-comments: true
 title: Getting Started with Airdrops
 img: http://www.all-faucets.com/assets/images/airdrop-thumb.png
-alt: Get a taste of Cryptocurrency Airdrops.
+alt: Get a taste of cryptocurrency airdrops.
 Start within minutes.
-desc: Getting Started with Airdrops: a complete beginner's guide.
+desc: Getting started with airdrops: a complete beginner's guide.
 URL: http://www.all-faucets.com/airdrops.html
+comments: true
 ---

 A follower on Twitter had asked for a way to get started with Airdrops, and so I put a few screenshots together.
 Here's how I got started with crypto airdrops.